Product Pathways - NF-kB Signaling

 Specificity / Sensitivity

-TNF-R1 (C25C1) Rabbit mAb detects endogenous levels of human TNF-R1 protein.
+TNF-R1 (C25C1) Rabbit mAb recognizes endogenous levels of human TNF-R1 protein.
 This antibody does not appear to cross-react with other related family members.
+This antibody may recognize a 30 kDa splice isoform of TNF-R1 in some cell lines.

 Source / Purification